Gajol/IT-Notes/Enterprise Architecture/Digital Architecture/digital-architect.md

 - Problem Definition:  What problem are we trying to solve

 # Enterprise Architecture

+## Domains

+**Digital** **Architecture:** Digital architecture is the highest level of architecture in an enterprise.
+It defines the overall digital strategy and sets the direction for the business in terms of technology use, digital transformation, and customer experience.
+It typically covers areas such as cloud computing, cybersecurity, big data, and digital marketing.

+- **Solution** **Architecture:** Solution architecture sits one level below digital architecture and focuses on designing specific solutions or systems that address a business need or challenge.
+It defines the structure and behavior of a specific solution, often involving the integration of multiple components and technologies.
+- **Technical** **Architecture:** Technical architecture is the most granular level of architecture, focusing on the design and specification of individual technologies and their interconnections.
+It provides the detailed specifications for the technologies that make up a solution or system, such as databases, web servers, and APIs.

+Digital architecture is about the big picture and long-term strategy, solution architecture is about specific solutions and systems, and technical architecture is about the nuts and bolts of the technologies that make up these solutions and systems.

+Business architecture deals with the organization's business model, strategy, and processes.
+It sits at a similar level to digital architecture and focuses on how the organization operates, delivers value, and achieves its strategic goals.

+- Business Architecture: In contrast to digital architecture, which is focused on technology, business architecture is concerned with the "business side" of things, including defining the organization's capabilities, value streams, and governance structures.
+It provides the context for solution, data, information, and technical architectures to ensure that all architectural decisions align with the organization's overall strategy and objectives.
+- Business architecture is a crucial component of an enterprise architecture framework, and it ensures that technology solutions are developed and implemented in a way that supports the organization's business goals and objectives.

+Data, information, and security architecture fit into this view at different levels and in different ways:

+- **Data** **Architecture:** Data architecture is a sub-discipline of technical architecture and deals with the design, management, and usage of data in an organization.
+It typically focuses on how data is stored, accessed, and integrated across various systems, and it supports the larger solution and digital architectures by providing the foundation for data-driven decision-making and analytics.
+- **Information** **Architecture:** Information architecture focuses on organizing and presenting content in a way that makes it easy for users to understand and navigate.
+It sits at the intersection of solution architecture and user experience design, and it plays a crucial role in ensuring that digital solutions and systems are intuitive and user-friendly.
+- **Security** **Architecture:** Security architecture is a cross-cutting concern that spans all levels of architecture, from digital to technical.
+It involves designing and implementing security measures that protect data, systems, and networks from threats and vulnerabilities.
+It's essential for ensuring that digital solutions and systems are secure and compliant with relevant regulations and standards.

+Data, information, and security architecture are essential components of a holistic architecture framework, supporting the design, implementation, and management of digital solutions and systems that are effective, efficient, and secure.

+## Modelling

 **Modelling**: Model what is needed to change: operating model, map business capabilities, align technoloyg to organization strategic goals.